-- Get to location an hour before the start of the interview.
+- Get to the location an hour before the start of the interview.
 This will

-to check framing and lighting.
+to check MCU framing and lighting.
 Be sure to keep your subject's focus/gaze

 close to the camera.
-(If the interviewer is too far away you'll end
+(If the interviewer's gaze is too far away you'll end

 up with a profile.)
 You want to see both eyes clearly.
 If you see the reflection of light in the subject's eyes, your key light is in the right position.

 - Is camera level?
-Distractions in the background.
+Are there distractions in the background.
 Is lighting close

-- Make a test recording, set time code, record color bars and wait....
+- Make a test recording, check it and wait....